-For more information about employment and M.E., please download our booklet, M.E. and work (this is being revised as part of our SEE M.E. project and an updated version will be available in October 2016).
+For more information about employment and M.E., please download our booklet, M.E. and work

 Your legal rights as an employee include your standard contractual obligations (what it says in your job offer, contract and staff handbook) – plus the additional rights people with long-term fluctuating conditions should have according to the Equality Act 2010.

 The Equality Act incorporates and builds upon the Disability Discrimination Act and nine other pieces of equality legislation.